 Unique things to do in Mexico City - introduced by a local.
 We showcase many non-touristy things to do in Mexico City - most of them for free.

-This week, I was lucky to have my friend, the local globewanderlove, showing me her Mexico City.
-We did an easy self-guided walking tour and she showed me some of her favourite bars and cafes – all in Mexico City center.
+Mexico City is the perfect first stop for your Mexico itinerary.
+I was lucky to have my friend, the local @globewanderlove, showing me around.
+We did an easy self-guided walking tour and she showed me Mexico City off the beaten path.

 Start your tour at the Palacio de Bellas Artes Metro Station.
 It’s not only a convenient starting point but also features the Galeria Metro - an art exhibition that’s free to visit for everybody with a Metro Ticket.
 On some days you can even see a light installation!